 Scholarly Concentrations FAQ

-We have several methods in place to facilitate a good match between students and concentrations.
-In August, we have a faculty introduction for Year 1 students to the SCP in general and to each concentration.
+There are several methods in place to facilitate a good match between students and concentrations.
+In August a faculty led orientation is held for Year 1 students to introduce the SCP in general and to each concentration.
 Faculty leaders share with students the requirements of their concentration, the opportunities afforded to their students, and student accomplishments.
-In September, we host a student/faculty facilitated “round-robin” so that Year 1 students can learn more about all concentrations.
-From August to October, we foster “shopping” experiences for Year 1 students so that they can attend concentration meetings in advance of choosing.
+In September a student/faculty facilitated “round-robin” is hosted so that Year 1 students can learn more about all concentrations.
+From August to October the concentrations foster “shopping” experiences for Year 1 students so that they can attend concentration meetings in advance of choosing.

 Students may be in only 1 concentration.
-We feel that in order to have a robust and scholarly experience, students need to focus their interests and efforts within a given concentration.
+In order to have a robust and scholarly experience, students need to focus their interests and efforts within a given concentration.
 That being said, students may have multiple areas of interests and they may wish to attend other concentration meetings.
-Students may attend, with permission, meetings of any concentration and, also, with permission of their “home” concentration, this attendance may count towards their SC hours.
-For example, a student in Health Disparities may benefit from attending journal clubs in Public Health and International medicine.
+Students may attend, with permission, meetings of any concentration.
+With permission of their “home” concentration, this attendance may count towards their SC hours.
+For example, a student in Health Disparities may benefit from attending journal clubs in Public Health, Nutrition Research & Health and International Medicine.

-The majority of our students are aided by their concentration leader in terms of finding a mentor.
+There are different opportunities for finding project mentors.
+Some students may be aided by their concentration leader in terms of finding a mentor.
 The leaders have a history of working with faculty and community members whose work and interests are congruent with those of the concentration.
-In these cases, the leaders take the responsibility of providing students with appropriate mentor names.
 Others students do in fact find their own mentors.
 For example, some students have had prior research experience and they know which MCOM research laboratory they would like to join.